Skip to main content

 American Century Investments, PO Box 419200, Kansas City, MO 64141

-When a American Century account holder passes away, the next step depends on how the investment accounts were set up.
-Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with American Century's Estate Transfer Specialists (1-800-422-3301) to access and distribute the funds.
+After a American Century account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact American Century's Estate Transfer Specialists at 1-800-422-3301 with the proper legal authority documents.

 Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting American Century.
 A certified death certificate is the primary document required to start any claim.